jamesplease/react-state-context/README.md

 ✔ Designed with a minimal learning curve in mind
 ✔ Reasonable file size (~2kb gzipped)

-> :information_desk_person: Heads up!
-Dan Abramov provided some feedback about the current version of this API.
-I am working on [**an update**](https://github.com/jamesplease/react-state-context/pull/7) that incorporate his concerns.
-Thanks for visiting!

 ## Motivation

 When you are getting started with React, storing all of your application state within individual Components'